Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

-Memory requirement can be estimed using the following formula :
+Memory requirement can be estimated using the following formula :

  $$VRAM\_requirement = total\_number\_of\_parameters\ * \ number\_of\_bytes\_per\_parameter$$